-While it’s interesting to read about the long and rich history of Pécs, the thing we loved the most is just hanging out in its charming city center.
-Széchenyi Square is the main square enclosed by beautiful buildings such as the Mosque of Pasha Gazi Kasim or the Town Hall.
+While it’s interesting to learn about the history of Pécs, the thing we loved the most is just hanging out in the center.
+Széchenyi Square is the main square enclosed by beautiful buildings such as the Mosque of Pasha Gazi Kasim or the City Hall.
 (Uhm… Is the name of this square familiar?
-Well, there’s probably a Széchenyi Square in every Hungarian city and István Széchenyi is said to be “The Greatest Hungarian” – read about him here if interested.)
+Well, there’s probably a Széchenyi Square in every Hungarian city, and István Széchenyi is said to be “The Greatest Hungarian” – read about him here if interested.)

-The Mosque of Pasha Gazi Kasim was originally a Gothic church but it was turned into a mosque after the Ottoman occupation and it has all the typical Ottoman architectural elements.
-Today it operates as a Catholic church but the combination of Muslim crescent moon and Christian cross on its dome symbolizes very well what a unique mix this church is.
+The Mosque of Pasha Gazi Kasim was originally a Gothic church that was turned into a mosque after the Ottoman occupation.
+It has all the typical Ottoman architectural elements, but today it operates as a Catholic church again.
+The combination of Muslim crescent moon and Christian cross on its dome symbolizes very well what a unique mix this church is.

 Jakovali Hassan Mosque is the only Turkish age mosque in Hungary that has remained intact together with its minaret.
-Its interior are entirely in line with religious doctrines even today and it is used by the Muslims living in Pécs.
+Its interior is entirely in line with religious doctrines even today, and it’s used by the Muslims living in Pécs.

 Museums for the lover of arts

-We usually prefer science or natural history museums to art museums and most of the times we skip even the most famous art museums of the world (like Louvre… just to mention one).
+We usually prefer science or natural history museums to art museums, and most of the times we skip even the most famous art museums of the world.
 They are not our thing.
-We have respect but no love.
-But there’s two smaller art museums in Pécs that I actually enjoyed very much.
+We have respect, but no love.
+But there are two smaller art museums in Pécs that I actually enjoyed very much.

-Csontváry Museum is a permanent exhibition of the most significant artworks of Tivadar Csontváry Kosztka, one of the first Hungarian painters who has became known in Europe.
-He is a painter from the early twentieth century and I especially liked his large landscape paintings.
+Csontváry Museum is a permanent exhibition of the most significant artworks of Tivadar Csontváry Kosztka, one of the first Hungarian painters who became known in Europe.
+He is a painter from the early twentieth century, and I especially liked his large landscape paintings.

 Have you heard about Zsolnay Porcelain?

 Our favorite museum in Pécs is by far the Zsolnay Museum established in the Zsolnay family’s former home (Káptalan Street 2).
-There you can get to know more about the family, the history of Zsolnay and unique masterpieces are also on display.
-We are definitely not experts in porcelain (neither in arts in general) but even we could recognize how unique and beautiful these pieces are!
+There you can get to know more about the family, the history of Zsolnay, and unique masterpieces are also on display.
+We are definitely not experts in porcelain (neither in arts in general), but even we could recognize how unique these pieces are.